How It Should Have Ended

 How It Should Have Ended (HISHE) is an animated web series that parodies popular films by creating alternate endings and pointing out various flaws.
-Endings for many major movies have been presented, using the tagline "sometimes movies don't finish the way we'd like."
+Endings for many major films have been presented, using the tagline "Sometimes movies don't finish the way we'd like".

+The series won the Streamy Award for Best Animated Web series at the 2nd Streamy Awards in 2010.

 History

-How It Should Have Ended began after Daniel Baxter and Tommy Watson started discussing alternate endings for a movie they had watched.
-In 2005 their first animation "How Star Wars Should Have Ended" was completed and soon after in July 2005 the website was established.
-Christina "Tina" Alexander, who has previously worked with Daniel, joined the team shortly thereafter.
+How It Should Have Ended began after Daniel Baxter and Tommy Watson started discussing alternate endings for a film they had watched.
+In 2005, their first animation "How Star Wars Should Have Ended" was completed and soon after in July 2005 the website was established.
+Christina "Tina" Alexander, who has previously worked with Baxter, joined the team shortly thereafter.

-HISHE was awarded the "Best Internet Parody" award for How Superman Should Have Ended by Spike TV at the 2006 Scream Awards at the Pantages Theater Hollywood, California. and was featured in an MTV Comedy and Talent Showcase at the Hollywood Improv.
+HISHE was awarded the "Best Internet Parody" award for "How Superman Should Have Ended" by Spike TV at the 2006 Scream Awards at the Hollywood Pantages Theatre in California. and was featured in an MTV Comedy and Talent Showcase at the Hollywood Improv.
 It has also been featured as a Yahoo!
 Profile Pick and has appeared in both Fade In and Wired magazines.

 On March 5, 2007, HISHE was launched on YouTube as HISHEdotcom.
 It has attracted notable appearances such as Stan Lee himself in the parody of The Amazing Spider-Man.

-In September 2009 How It Should Have Ended joined Starz Digital Media which now handles all licensing.
+In September 2009, How It Should Have Ended joined Starz Digital Media which now handles all licensing.
 In April 2010, How It Should Have Ended was awarded the Streamy Award for Best Animated Web Series at the Orpheum Theatre in Los Angeles.

-On June 30, 2013, a video was uploaded on TheFineBros channel which features the Teens React teens watching the Lord of the Rings, Harry Potter, and The Hunger Games HISHE Videos.
+On June 30, 2013, a video was uploaded on TheFineBros channel which features the Teens React teens watching the Lord of the Rings, Harry Potter, and Hunger Games HISHE episodes.

-In November 2013, Batman and Superman from "Super Cafe" guest starred in the Nostalgia Critic's review of Man of Steel, at the end of the episode where The Critic parodies Super Cafe.
+In November 2013, Batman and Superman from Super Café guest starred in the Nostalgia Critic's review of Man of Steel, at the end of the episode where The Critic parodies Super Café.
 HISHE also featured in the Screen Junkies series Honest Trailers in the episodes about The Hobbit: The Battle of the Five Armies and Star Trek Into Darkness, with HISHE in turn inviting members of Screen Junkies onboard as guest writers.